SocketDotTech/socket-plugs/README.md

 ### Deployment

+Please go through the guide below to understand project terms before running the scripts.

 - update the @socket.tech/dl-core package to latest version - `yarn add @socket.tech/dl-core`
 - run setup config script and provide project information - `npx ts-node script/setup.ts`.
+  - **Note:** this scripts updates your .env to add relevant env variables.
+If you have anything sensitive/important in .env file, please take a backup first.
 - add necessary variables in .env (rpcs, private key)
 - run command `npx ts-node script/deploy.ts`.

+**Note :** based on the chain you may run into some rpc issues like `intrinsic gas too low`, etc. while running the deploy script.
+We store network overrides in `script/helpers/networks.ts`.
+You can add overrides for gasPrice, gasLimits to be used by all scripts.
+For example, if you are running the script for arbitrum sepolia, and it throw `intrinsic gas too low` error, try increasing gas limit for arbitrum sepolia to 5 million and retry.

 If want to update configuration, can check the configuration file under `script/constants/projectConstants/${projectType}/` folder with your project name.
 Can add/remove chains, update rate limits, add tokens, etc. Read the guide below before making any changes.